iOS 13: release date and features list

 2. iOS 13 public beta: Apple's larger-scale features test began on June 24, and has gone through 8 versions, culminating, oddly, with a beta for iOS 13.1 (before iOS 13 is even out).
 The public beta is the version to download if you're curious – it's often a more refined version of the iOS developer beta, although it can still be rough, and never includes all of the features implemented in the final version of the software.

-3. iOS 13 golden master: This will be the final version of the iOS 13 software, released one week before the final iOS release (so look for it just after the iPhone launch event), meant for developers and public beta testers.
+3. iOS 13 golden master: This will be the final version of the iOS 13 software, released one week before the final iOS release, meant for developers and public beta testers.
 At this point it's very stable, and gives app makers seven days to adapt to the final software.

-4. The official iOS 13 release date: We'll get the new iOS 13 software in its final, stable form about one day ahead of the iPhone 11 delivery date, meaning it's coming Thursday, September 19.
+4. The official iOS 13 release date: We'll get the new iOS 13 software in its final, stable form one day ahead of the iPhone 11 delivery date, on Thursday, September 19.

 iPhone 11 exclusive modes

-The iPhone 11 is all about the camera.
-Its iOS 13 camera and photo software will therefore lend itself to the new ultra-wide camera and special night mode.
+The iPhone 11 phones all about the camera, and iOS 13's camera and photo software will lend itself to the new ultra-wide camera and special night mode.

-Switching between the cameras in photo and 4K video (up to 60fps) can be done with a tap or a transition wheel.
-Quick Take is going to allow you to tape and hold the photo shutter button to take a video.
-Apple is claiming that it has the highest quality video ever in a smartphone.
+Switching between the cameras in photo and 4K video (up to 60fps) modes can be done with a tap or a transition wheel.
+Quick Take is going to allow you to tap and hold the photo shutter button to take a video.
+Apple is claiming that it's new handsets offer the highest-quality video ever in a smartphone.

-The camera on front can use the TrueDepth camera when in landscape mode, record video up to 4K60fps and take slow motion video selfies, aka Slofies.
+The cameras on the front can use the TrueDepth camera when in landscape mode, record video up to 4K60fps and take slow-motion video selfies, aka Slofies.

 iOS 13 compatibility list